Do you think you have Depression? How Counseling can Help

 Basic Facts to Know About Depression

-• Recognizing Symptoms: The symptoms are non-specific and your symptoms may not necessarily be the same as the other depressed people you know.
-Sometimes, the symptoms may have different presentations, such as anger/constant irritability or even physical pains.
-If you are emotionally down, you may experience several of these symptoms; but, if these are persistent and intense, it is best to seek professional help for proper assessment, diagnosis and treatment of the symptoms.
+- Recognizing Symptoms: The symptoms of depression can be non-specific and your symptoms may not necessarily be the same as others you may know with depression.
+Sometimes, symptoms may have different presentations, such as anger/constant irritability or even physical pains.
+If you are concerned that you may be experiencing depressive symptoms it may be best to see a professional.

-• Forms: Depression has several forms; postpartum blues, dysthymia, seasonal affective disorder (SAD), and psychotic depression.
-It is also a phase people with bipolar disorder can display.
-For a person to be diagnosed with depression, the symptoms should be exhibited for two weeks or longer.
+- Types of Depression: Depressive disorders have different types such as postpartum depression, dysthymia, seasonal affective disorder (SAD), Major Depressive Disorder etc. For a person to be diagnosed with depression, symptoms will be present for two weeks or longer.

-• Triggers: Nobody is “immune” from depression, but some people are more vulnerable.
-Though, depression is not rare, people with a genetic predisposition or those who have depression in their family can be more at risk.
-Also, people who are introverted or have experienced unsettling life events may be vulnerable to depression.
+- Triggers: Nobody is “immune” from depression, but some people are more susceptible.
+Though depression is not rare, people with a genetic predisposition or those who have depression in their family can be more at risk.
+Also, people who frequently isolate or have experienced trauma may be more likely to develop depression.

 Seeking Positive Help